captn3m0/google-sre-ebook/README.md

 # Known Issues

--   metadata.xml is not complete.
+-   metadata is not complete.
 There are just too many authors
 -   Foreword/Preface is not part of the index

 # LICENSE